Next: Introduction to Crops

 Ok, this is how SeedLeaf works:

 Microgreens production starts with seed, SeedLeaf comes preloaded with over 40 seed types to get you started.
+You can have seed lots for each seed.

 You create a list of customers and store your customers' order, delivery, and contact information on SeedLeaf.